ryanwersal/scaffold/README.md

 ## Migrating the database

-To run migrations on the database in the development environment:
+With an environment running, to actually execute the database migration:

 ```shell
 > make migrate-db